A year after Weinstein, Hollywood is still soul-searching

 "Definitely there's been a seismic shift," says Carey Mulligan, the British actress.
 "I feel like if I was walking down the street and someone said something or did something outside the bounds of appropriate, I would feel so much more empowered to tell them to f--- off while before I probably wouldn't.
 Those sort of gray area things are now no longer gray areas."

-Mulligan, who played an early 20th century women's rights activist in 2015's "Suffragette" and has herself been vocal about Hollywood's pay gap, says that in every job she's had for the last year, there's been a well-known code of conduct on set.
-She's optimistic that more change is coming.

 Researchers at the University of Southern California's Annenberg Inclusion Initiative have not yet found any marked difference in female representation on screen, behind the camera or in the boardroom.
-More data after the end of the year will give a clearer picture of 2018, but the previous 20 years have shown almost zero change.
 At least anecdotally, studios and production companies are more aggressively hunting for female filmmakers.
 Salma Hayek has said her production company has been struggling to find female writers and directors.
 They're all already booked.

 She worries about the movement becoming limited to "outing the men, putting them in the court of public opinion and just destroying their careers.
 It's way bigger than that.
 One out of every 4 women — and there's some statistics that say it's 1 out of 3 — will be sexually assaulted by the time they're 18."